 This is a post that finally came down to the result of a whole lot of frustration.
 I would like to show case wonderful, delicious, food that is GLUTEN FREE.
 Most of it, GLUTEN FREE NATURALLY.

-There is so much negative hype/nastiness out there these days about Gluten Free this, Gluten Free that, Gluten Free being a Fad, Gluten Free Nonsense, Gluten Free to loose weight, and the list goes on and on.
+There is so much negative hype/nastiness out there these days about Gluten Free this, Gluten Free that, Gluten Free being a Fad, Gluten Free Nonsense, Gluten Free to loose weight, Gluten Free is not healthy and full of fat and extra carbs and the list goes on and on.

 Well, I have had enough of the negative hype.
 Hopefully through this post, people will gain some understanding.
 Being a Celiac or Gluten sensitive in today's world is so much easier than it used to be - finally!
 Twenty years ago there was nothing available or virtually nothing available for a Celiac.
 One could certainly never go out to a Restaurant to eat that is for sure.